reactivity & aggression

 - 1-2-1 follow up practical sessions

-- Classes for reactive and fearful dogs
+- Group sessions for reactive and fearful dogs

 - Ongoing support packages